-The Company has agreed to pay Leerink Partners LLC a commission equal to 3.0% of the gross proceeds from the sales of common shares pursuant to both ATM's the May 2024 ATM and has agreed to provide Leerink Partners LLC with customary indemnification and contribution rights.
+The Company has agreed to pay Leerink Partners LLC a commission equal to 3.0% of the gross proceeds from the sales of common shares stock pursuant to the May 2024 ATM and has agreed to provide Leerink Partners LLC with customary indemnification and contribution rights.

-For the three and six months ended March 31, 2024 June 30, 2024, we raised gross proceeds of \$0.2 million pursuant to the December 2020 ATM through the sale of 150,000 shares of common stock at a weighted average price of \$1.31 per share.
+For the three and six nine months ended June 30, 2024 September 30, 2024, we the Company raised gross proceeds of \$0.2 million pursuant to the December 2020 ATM through the sale of 150,000 shares of common stock at a weighted average price of \$1.31 per share.
 The net proceeds from the December 2020 ATM were \$0.2 million after deducting sales agent commissions of \$6,000.

-The Company did not have any ATM activity during the three or six months ended March 31, 2023 June 30, 2023.
+The Company did not have any ATM activity during for the three or six months ended June 30, 2023 September 30, 2024.